‘Y&R’ Spoilers: Is Graham Planning To Murder Dina? Billy Sets Vicky Straight About Their Relationship

 Is Graham Planning A Murder?

 Young and the Restless buzz claims that Dina was recently diagnosed with Alzheimer’s disease.
-If Dina’s mental acuity has been slipping due to Alzheimer’s disease then it is possible that Dina granted Graham access to Jabot files so that he can help her fix the errors in her marketing reports.
+If Dina’s mental acuity has been slipping due to Alzheimer’s disease, then it is possible that Dina granted Graham access to Jabot files so that he can help her fix the errors in her marketing reports.

 However, it appears that Graham isn’t just trying to help Dina adjust to life after her Alzheimer’s diagnosis.
 He could also be plotting to murder Dina, according to spoilers from Soap Hub.

 Young and the Restless (Y&R) buzz teases that Graham has likely entered into a secret euthanasia pact with Dina.
-Graham might have scheduled a euthanasia for Dina ostensibly so that she can die with dignity after she loses her mind to Alzheimer’s.
+Graham might have scheduled a euthanasia for Dina ostensibly so that she can die with dignity after she loses her ability to function due to Alzheimer’s.

 ‘Young And The Restless’ Spoilers: Victor Warns Nick, Vicky Calls Truce, Dina Panics,… https://t.co/5S8m6Q6nQh pic.twitter.com/MFGjStkfu7